REGISTRATION AND ENROLLMENT FOR THE 2021-2022 SCHOOL YEAR

 Registration fees: $20 per child, ages 0-12th grade.

-(There is a $100 maximum per family registration fee, PLUS the additional background fee AND the late fee.
-Maximum of $130.)
+(There is a $100 maximum per family registration fee, PLUS the additional background fee, any High School science fees, AND any late fees.)

 The background check fee is $15 per parent that will be teaching (helping out) at Co-Op.
 These background checks are required for legal and insurance purposes.

 High school students: If parents wish to have their high school student come without them (student attends Co-Op alone), there is an additional fee of $40 per class, per semester.
-Example: A high school student attends 2 classes for the full Co-Op year: $80 per class (bothspring and fall semesters) = $160 + $20 registration + $15 late fee = $195 total.
+Example: A high school student attends 2 classes for the full Co-Op year: $80 per class (for both spring and fall semesters) = $160 + $20 registration + any science fees.

-You can choose to pay online via PayPal or by check.
+You can choose to pay online via PayPal or by mailing a check.

 PLEASE NOTE: Current membership with KACHEA is required for participation in KACHEA Co-Op.
 To become a member with KACHEA or to renew your annual membership, please see the link to register for KACHEA membership (below).